anonymousForNow/FEAT/README.md

 This reposiroty includes the largest public source ransomware families: 67 ransomware families.

-We collected more than 56,136 ransomware samples (around 40GB size on disk) from VirusTotal, MalwareBazaar, malwarerepository, malwares, and other online communities. we excluded many malware samples from our final datasetfor experiments.
+We collected more than 56,136 ransomware samples (around 40GB size on disk) from VirusTotal, MalwareBazaar, malwarerepository, malwares, and other online communities.
+We excluded many malware samples from our final datasetfor experiments.

 The dataset will be avaliable once the paper is accepted.
 It consists the following distribution: